 THE PURITY CODE: In honor of God, my family, and my future spouse, I commit my life to sexual purity.

-- Honoring God with your body
+- Honoring God with my body

-- Renewing your mind for good
+- Renewing my mind for good

-- Turning your eyes from worthless things
+- Turning my eyes from worthless things

-- Guarding your heart above all else
+- Guarding my heart above all else

 What if a million students committed their lives to the Purity Code?
 What if a majority of kids in your youth group did?
 Personally, I think it could radically change the way students do relationships.

-All studies show that the more positive, value-centered sex education kids receive, the less promiscuous they will become.
-Youth workers and even parents are doing a better job, but the results still aren’t that impressive.
+All studies show that the more positive, value-centered sex education kids receive, the less promiscuous they’ll become.
+Youth workers and parents are doing a better job, but the results still aren’t that impressive.

-Here are two things we can do:
+When it comes to purity, here are two things we can do:

 Far too many adolescents view sex as unspiritual.
-They are told not to do it because it is dirty, ugly and sinful, without ever understanding that God created our sexuality.
+They’re told not to do it because it is dirty, ugly and sinful.
+Yet they fail to understand that God created our sexuality!
 In the context of a loving marriage relationship, sex is beautiful and God-ordained.

-With this in mind, we can help young people make healthy decisions and create healthy boundaries regarding issues like modesty, how far is too far, media, pornography and much more.
-We can’t do it by just telling them it’s all bad.
+With this in mind, we can help young people make healthy decisions and create healthy boundaries.
+Relevant issues include modesty, how far is too far, media, pornography, and much more.
+We can’t promote purity merely by telling kids that sex is all bad.
 Rather, students learn best when they talk, not us.
-We have to listen, dialog and then give them standards to fit with the Biblical worldview.
+We have to listen, dialogue, and then offer standards to fit with the biblical worldview.